 - Customer service.
 Non-bank lenders usually have better customer service than regular banks.
 This includes better service, better communication and quicker decision-making.

 - Fewer loan conditions.
-Generally, non-bank lenders have fewer loan conditions than larger banks, which is a result of the lack of centralization with decision making.
+Generally, non-bank lenders have fewer loan conditions than larger banks, which is a result of the lack of centralisation with decision making.
 Also, a large portion of non-banks don’t require real estate as security, which is a huge advantage for Australian businesses.

 - Inconsistent rates.
 Rate flexibility is a double-edged sword, which may mean rate volatility.
 Since non-bank lenders have several sources of funding, they may or may not pass rate cuts on to consumers.